juanmaguitar/grunt-demo-niit/src/md/index.md

-# Getting started with Grunt
+# First steps with GRUNT

 by [JuanMa Garrido](#trainer)